An online marketplace is a special place for eCommerce.

-If you are a less well-known brand, you may want to give your sellers the opportunity to shine more and establish their own credibility.
+If you are a less well-known brand, you may want to allow your sellers to shine more and establish their own credibility.
 A good example of this is Etsy, where each seller has their own branded shop.
 The trust is established through the personal touch of the sellers’ shops.
 Nevertheless, it is still important that buyers can come to you if they are having any trouble.

 A lot of the standard eCommerce conversion funnel considerations also apply to marketplaces.
-But there are some extra challenges, because you don’t own the products on the site.
+But there are some extra challenges because you don’t own the products on the site.